The Asbestos Safety and Eradication Agency was established in 2013 to provide a national focus on asbestos issues.

 The agency is a statutory authority established on 1 July 2013 following the approval of the Asbestos Safety and Eradication Agency Act 2013.

-Through its Chief Executive Officer (CEO), the agency is responsible to the Commonwealth Minister for Employment.
+Through its Chief Executive Officer (CEO), the agency is responsible to the Commonwealth Minister for Small and Family Business, Workplace and Deregulation.

 For financial purposes, the Agency operates under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and for staffing purposes, the Public Service Act 1999 (Public Service Act).